cprite/phishing-detection-ext/README.md

 - [x] **Create Demo Version**
   - Description: Developed a demo version of the extension for initial testing and feedback.

+- [ ] **Self-Learning Capabilities**
+  - Description: Implementation of a self-learning mechanism to improve the accuracy of the prediction model based on user reports.

 - [ ] **Deployment on Cloud**
   - Description: Plan to deploy the backend services of the extension to a cloud platform for enhanced speed, reliability and scalability.